-The Story of Reading Gallery explores our town's long history from its origins in the 6th century right up to the present day.
-The first part of the gallery highlights the town’s history before Reading Abbey was established by King Henry I in 1121, and then focuses on the history of the abbey leading up to its closure in 1539.
-Displays explore life after the abbey and the impact of the Civil War.
+The Story of Reading Gallery explores our town's long history since its origins in the 6th century.
+The first part of the gallery highlights the town’s history before Reading Abbey was established by King Henry I in 1121, and then focuses on the history of the abbey leading up to its closure in 1539 and the impact of the English Civil War.
+Displays are currently being developed that will explore life after the abbey and the development of the modern town, so parts of the gallery are closed or being worked on until early 2019.

 The gallery is the starting point for visitors to explore the Abbey Quarter.
 A network of outdoor interpretation panels reveal over 900 years of history and you can see many important buildings and monuments that form part of the Story of Reading.

-A second phase to the gallery's redevelopment later in 2018 will tell the story of town after 1700.
-We are asking our visitors for their views in a series of pop-up displays throughout 2018.
+A second phase to the gallery's redevelopment has started to tell the story of town after 1700.
+We have been asking our visitors and local people for their views in a series of pop-up displays throughout 2018.
+The new displays will be completed in early 2019.

 This gallery also houses our community case for small-scale temporary displays from our collections or objects loaned by local groups.
 Please see our Museum Projects page if you belong to a group which would be interested in using the case.